carlobianchi89/scout/docs/tutorials.rst

         "start_hour": 12, "stop_hour": 20}},
     ...}

-In this example, the ECM sheds 10% of electricity demand between the hours of 12PM-8PM on all summer days (Jun-Sep, days 152-173 in the `reference year`_).
+In this example, the ECM sheds 10% of electricity demand between the hours of 12--8 PM on all summer days (Jun--Sep, days 152--173 in the `reference year`_).

 .. tip::
    Two day ranges may be provided by specifying the parameters :ref:`json-start_day` and :ref:`json-stop_day` as lists with two elements: ::